Stoicism: Epistemology

 According to the Stoics, knowledge can be attained through the application of reason to the impressions (phantasiai) received by the mind through the senses.
-The mind can judge (συγκατάθεσις, synkatathesis)—approve or reject—an impression, enabling it to distinguish a true representation of reality from one that is false.
-Some impressions can be assented to immediately, but others can achieve only varying degrees of hesitant approval, which can be labeled belief or opinion (doxa).
-It is only through reason that we gain clear comprehension and conviction (katalepsis).
-Certainty and true knowledge (episteme), achievable by the Stoic sage, can be attained only by verifying the conviction with the expertise of one's peers and the collective judgment of humankind.
+The mind can judge (συγκατάθεσις, 'synkatathesis')—approve or reject—an impression, enabling it to distinguish a true representation of reality from one that is false.
+Some impressions can be assented to immediately, but others can achieve only varying degrees of hesitant approval, which can be labelled 'belief' or 'opinion' (doxa).
+It is only through reason that people gain clear comprehension and conviction (katalepsis).
+Certainty and true knowledge (episteme), achievable by the Stoic sage, can be attained only by verifying the conviction with the expertise of one's peers and the collective judgement of humankind.

 Physics

 According to the Stoics, the Universe is a material reasoning substance (logos), which was divided into two classes: the active and the passive.
 The passive substance is matter itself, while the active substance is an intelligent aether or primordial fire, which acts on the passive matter, the logos or anima mundi pervading and animating the entire Universe.
 It was conceived as material and is usually identified with God or Nature.
 The Stoics also referred to the seminal reason ("logos spermatikos"), or the law of generation in the Universe, which was the principle of the active reason working in inanimate matter.
 Humans, too, each possess a portion of the divine logos, which is the primordial Fire and reason that controls and sustains the Universe.

+The Stoic outlook is a fatalistic and naturalistic pantheism where the divine is equated with the totality of the Universe.
 Everything is subject to the laws of Fate, for the Universe acts according to its own nature, and the nature of the passive matter it governs.
 Stoicism does not posit a beginning or end to the Universe.
 The current Universe is a phase in the present cycle, preceded by an infinite number of Universes, doomed to be destroyed ("Ekpyrosis", conflagration) and re-created again, and to be followed by another infinite number of Universes.